 Why a car changes everything in Crete

-The good news: it is cheaper and easier than most first-timers expect.
-A small economy car runs about 25 to 45 euros a day in spring or autumn, and Heraklion and Chania airports have the widest choice on the island.
-This guide gives you real prices, the insurance traps to dodge, and exactly where to pick up.
+You probably don’t need me to sell you on driving.
+You came for numbers and the traps.
+So: a small economy car runs about 25 to 45 euros a day in spring or autumn, and Heraklion and Chania airports have the widest choice on the island.
+This guide gives you real prices, the insurance trap we very nearly walked into, and exactly where to pick up.
+The scratch comes later.

 Find your rental car in Crete